 - a second text, which he/she has approved, is submitted in which the confidential information is not present or from which that information cannot be derived

-Regarding release into the environment, the State Secretary should use this competence only if the disclosure of this information would have an adverse effect on competitiveness (trade secrets).
+Regarding release into the environment, the Minister should use this competence only if the disclosure of this information would have an adverse effect on competitiveness (trade secrets).

 Regarding release into the environment, these considerations are based on Article 25.2 of Directive 2001/18 together with Article 19.3 of the Environmental Management Act and Article 10 of the Freedom of Information Act.